spacemarcio/xurastei/README.md

 ## Technologies

 In this project we make web scraping using (Selenium and Docker Containers), orchestration with Airflow, feature engineering with geospatial data using PostGIS (an extension to PostgreSQL), clustering data from RDS using K-Means and Infrastructure as Code.
-Yeah!
-A lot of cool things.
+Everything in AWS cloud.

 ## Architecture